nasa/LPDAAC-Data-Resources/guides/bulk_download_using_curl.md

 # How to bulk download LP DAAC data using Curl

-This guide shows how to bulk download [LP DAAC](https://lpdaac.usgs.gov/) data using [cURL](https://curl.se/) from the command line. **cURL** is free and open source software developed under Client for URLs (cURL) project. curl is a command line tool for transfering  data using URL.
+This guide shows how to bulk download [LP DAAC](https://lpdaac.usgs.gov/) data using [cURL](https://curl.se/) from the command line. **cURL** is a free and open source software developed under Client for URLs (cURL) project as a command line tool for transfering data using URLs.
 ---

 ## Requirements:
 - You need to [install the latest version of cURL](https://curl.se/download.html).
-View [installing curl instruction](https://developer.zendesk.com/documentation/api-basics/getting-started/installing-and-using-curl/#installing-curl) for more details.
+View [installing curl instructions](https://developer.zendesk.com/documentation/api-basics/getting-started/installing-and-using-curl/#installing-curl) for more details.

 - NASA Earthdata login credentials are required to access data from LP DAAC.
 You can create an account [here](https://urs.earthdata.nasa.gov/users/new).
 ---